AMRAP Workout Timer

 105% |

 The pace status follows ordered boundary checks.
-Empty or unusable rows produce Needs loop.
-A pace fit percent above the focus profile's scale limit produces Scale target.
+Empty or unusable movement rows produce Needs loop.
+A pace fit percent above the profile scale limit produces Scale target.
 A pace fit percent above the selected pace warning but not above the scale limit produces Tight pace.
-All lower values produce Ready pace.
+Lower values produce Ready pace.

 | Condition | Boundary | Effect on interpretation |